On This Page

 - About 10 percent of people on Medicaid have serious mental illness, relative to 3 percent of people with private insurance and 5 percent of people with no insurance.

-- About 24 percent of people on Medicaid received mental health treatment in the past year, relative to 14 percent of people with private insurance and 10 percent of people with no insurance.
+- About 24 percent of people on Medicaid get mental health care each year, relative to 14 percent of people with private insurance and 10 percent of people with no insurance.

-- About 44 percent of people on Medicaid had fair or poor health status in the past year, compared to 13 percent of people with private insurance and 24 percent of people without insurance.
+- About 44 percent of people on Medicaid have fair or poor health status, compared to 13 percent of people with private insurance and 24 percent of people without insurance.

 Medicaid coverage and eligibility requirements vary widely from state to state.

 Medicaid is a joint federal and state program that allows states to have some flexibility in what and who they cover.
-Some states have stricter income and categorical eligibility requirements than others, especially the 12 states that have elected not to accept Medicaid expansion as of April 2022.
+Some states have stricter eligibility requirements than others, especially the 12 states that have elected not to accept Medicaid expansion as of June 2023.

-While federal statutes require state Medicaid programs to cover essential benefits like nursing facility services and physician services, other services, like clinic services and psychosocial rehabilitation, are optional.
+While federal statutes require state Medicaid programs to cover essential benefits like nursing facility care and physician visits, other services, like clinic care and psychosocial rehabilitation, are optional.
 So, some mental health services are covered by Medicaid in some states but not in others.

-According to MACPAC, all 50 state Medicaid programs cover individual and group therapy, and most also cover family therapy.
-Specifically, every state’s Medicaid plan currently covers “some form of outpatient mental health services,” which generally includes individual and group counseling.
-Many states’ plans also cover family counseling.
+According to MACPAC, all 50 state Medicaid programs cover “some form of outpatient mental health services,” which usually includes individual and group therapy.
+Most also cover family therapy.

 Conclusion